 |Hotel Collection credit||$100|

-As you can see, if you take advantage of these benefits, you’ll cover the annual fee twice over.
+If you take advantage of these benefits, you’ll cover the annual fee and then some.
 That’s not even considering the rewards you’ll earn via card spend (based on the average person’s spending, we estimate you’ll earn over $400 per year by using the card for most of your purchases).

-However, if you aren’t planning to use your Amex points toward a future trip or aren’t interested in transferring the points to a frequent flyer program, the card may not be as valuable.
-For straightforward rewards, consider a lower-cost cash back credit card that offers bonus rewards where you shop the most.
+However, if you aren’t planning to use your Amex points toward a future trip or aren’t interested in transferring the points to a partner airline, the card may not be as valuable for you as it could be.
+If you prefer more straightforward rewards, consider a lower-cost cash back credit card that offers bonus rewards where you shop the most.